 Throughout his career, Paul McCartney has collaborated with some of history’s most celebrated musicians, including Elvis Costello, Stevie Wonder, Billy Joel, Michael Jackson and even Kanye West during a now legendary 2015 performance.

 For his work in music, Paul McCartney has been inducted into the Rock and Roll Hall of Fame both as himself and as a Beatle.
 In 1997, he was knighted Sir Paul McCartney by the Queen of England.

 Paul McCartney’s Family and Personal Life

 Paul McCartney married Linda Eastman in 1969.
 The couple raised four children together — Stella, James, Heather and Mary McCartney.
 The two stayed together until Linda died of cancer in 1998.
 At the time of her death, Linda McCartney had a net worth of $5 million.

-Paul McCartney began his career with The Beatles, which is regarded as one of history’s most influential and successful bands.
+McCartney began his career with the Beatles, which is regarded as one of history’s most influential and successful bands.
 His solo career has been no less prolific, profitable or successful.
-With the 75th Paul McCartney birthday right around the corner, the billionaire Beatle will celebrate as one of the richest, most beloved and most emulated musicians in history.
+With his 76th birthday right around the corner, the billionaire Beatle will celebrate as one of the richest, most beloved and most emulated musicians in history.